 Who we are

-The available co-funding within the frame of the PSA is EUR 1 090 909.
-Originally the Beneficiaries should have implemented the Action until the end of 2020 but due to the pandemic crisis certain activities need further time to get realized, thus, an extension was granted by the Innovation and Network Executive Agency (INEA) until 30/09/2021.
+The available co-funding within the frame of the PSA was EUR 1 090 909.
+Originally the Beneficiaries should have implemented the Action until the end of 2020 but due to the pandemic crisis certain activities need further time to get realized, thus, an extension was granted by the Innovation and Network Executive Agency (INEA) until 30 September 2021.

 We work